diliwo/diliPathFinder-web-app/README.md

-Web App :
+# Zeka Web App

-A toolkit for social workers that enables them to track and manage clients and cases easily.
+The web interface for Zeka, a free and open-source tool for social workers, enabling efficient tracking and management of clients and cases.

+## Features

+- Intuitive dashboard for managing clients and cases.
+- Real-time updates and notifications.
+- Fully responsive design.